 In the new visualization, Star Glyphs emerge during the unfolding process.
-By connecting the outer end points of all line segments for a given dimension the glyphs appear linked along the pivot axis (see Figure 4).
-Thus, our 3D visualization naturally integrates both types of visualizations for multidimensional data sets.
-Both Parallel Coordinates and Star Glyphs can be shown connected to each other and can be explored interactively.
+By connecting the outer end points of all line segments for a dimension, or spikes in glyph terminology, the glyphs appear linked along the pivot axis (see Figure 4).
+Thus, our 3D visualization naturally integrates both types of visualizations for multidimensional data sets: Parallel Coordinates and Star Glyphs.
+Both can be shown connected to each other and can be explored interactively.

 When building the 3D visualization we considered both orthographic and perspective projection.
 The perspective projection is typically used in applications that convey the sense of depth in a more realistic way.
-With this projection, the length of the glyphs' spikes varies, closer segments being shown longer than the farther ones.
-These variations make it difficult for users to accurately visually compare the lengths of the spikes.
-Therefore, we decided to use orthographic projection in our visual representation thus preserving the lengths of the segments.
+However, the problem we encountered using this approach was that the length of the glyphs' spikes was altered, closer segments being shown longer than the farther ones.
+This situation is unacceptable for the main task that the Star Glyph representation is used for-comparing the length of these spikes.
+Therefore, we decided to only use orthographic projection in our visual representation so that the lengths of segments are preserved.

 Traditionally, Parallel Coordinates have one axis for each dimension of the data set.
 Consequently, the Star Glyphs emerging in our visualization have one glyph per dimension, each spike corresponding to one data item.
-This is not the conventional way to map the data in Star Glyphs: most related literature shows each glyph representing all dimensions of a single item.
-In fact, our visualization can generate this representation as well (see Figure 5) by merely switching the way the data is read from the data table: changing from columns over rows to rows over columns or vice versa.
-This also results in a modified Parallel Coordinates representation that shows dimensions as polylines and objects as axes (see Figure 6).
+This way of mapping the data to Star Glyphs is less common in that for most of the related literature glyphs represent a data item with the dimensions displayed as the spikes.
+In fact, our visualization can generate this representation as well as shown in Figure 5.

-A series of questions are raised by this switch.
+This, consequently, results in a modified Parallel Coordinates representation that shows dimensions as polylines and objects as axes (see Figure 6).
+Implementing this is straightforward by switching the way to read the data from the data table: changing from columns over rows to rows over columns or vice versa.
+This, however, raises a series of questions.
 In many situations there are more items than dimensions which would lead to an increased number of glyphs aligned along the pivot line (as seen in Figure 5).
-This will decrease space between them, raising the question of the maximum reasonable size of data sets.
-However, by adding some 3D interaction techniques to the new visualization it may be possible to increase the number of glyphs supported and enhance flexibility.
+This will, consequently, result in a reduced space between them, raising the question of the maximum size that is reasonable for a dataset.
+One the other hand, through the new interaction possibilities in 3D the new visualization allow to increase the number of supported glyphs and enhances flexibility compared to the standard technique.
 For example, the pivot line that connects the glyphs is just an abstract element and not a preferred dimension or a time axis.
 Therefore, even if the order of glyphs is initially the same as the order of items in the data table, this can be modified to better support each task.

 A disadvantage of a traditional 2D Star Glyph representation is that the loss of context can lead to difficulties when conducting comparisons across glyphs.
-New interactions with the glyphs on the pivot axis can address these issues.
-The pivot axis naturally aligns the glyphs (see Figure 4), however, rotating the pivot axis can provide either an end view for direct comparison (see Figure 7(a)) or it can be rotated so that the data item of interest is displayed topmost (see Figure 7(b)).
-The orthographic projection makes comparisons valid and maintaining the polyline connections provided by the Parallel Coordinates can also aid comparison (see Figure 8).
+Parallel Glyphs can address these issues by interactions with the glyphs on the pivot axis.
+The pivot axis naturally aligns the glyphs (see Figure 4), however, rotating the pivot axis can provide either an end view for direct comparison-remember that the orthographic projection makes this comparison valid for this view (see Figure 7(a))-or it can be rotated so that the data item of interest is displayed topmost (see Figure 7(b)).
+Also, maintaining the polyline connections provided by the Parallel Coordinates can help draw comparison (see Figure 8).
 Additional 3D interactions are described in Section 4.